 The NCTS demand that the wheel nuts are visible, so remove hubcaps or alloy wheel centre caps before bringing your car for test.
 Have a look at the state of your wipers and replace the blades if necessary, too.
 Give the car a good run beforehand as well so the engine is up to operating temperature.
 Arrive in plenty of time for your test.

 8 - The paperwork

 The importance of bringing the car's documentation with you cannot be stressed enough.
-NCTS won't even look at your car unless you have the vehicle registration book, registration certificate or licencing certificate with you.
+NCTS won't even look at your car unless you have the vehicle registration book along with the registration certificate or licencing certificate with you.
 You will also need documentation for yourself.
-It does not matter if you are the car's registered owner or not but you must have identification.
+It does not matter if you are the car's registered owner or not, but you must have identification.
 Since May 2012 the rules state that an NCT certificate will not be issued unless the person presenting the car for test has identification.

 Finally make sure you have a means to pay.
-The NCT fee currently stands at €55 for a full test of €28 for a retest and NCTS centres accept cash, debit cards and most credit cards, but not cheques.
+The NCT fee stands at €55 for a full test or €28 for a retest and NCTS centres accept cash, debit cards and most credit cards, but not cheques.

 No, it's not and you can be stuck with a fine of €60 and three penalty points for doing so (rising to €90 if you don't pay the initial charge within 28 days).
 Failure to have a current NCT might also mean that your insurance isn't technically valid, and your insurer might refuse to pay out in the event of an accident.